 Most particulate matter (abbreviated ‘PM’) is microscopic and inhalable.
 Some examples are:

 Particulate matter can include organic matter, like dander and spores, and inorganic matter, like dust.
 While other pollutants are identified through chemical makeup, PM is an umbrella term for all airborne particles, regardless of molecular composition.
 Scientists and researchers use size to categorize PM, as different sizes of particulate matter prompt different physiological reactions.

 What’s the difference between PM10 and PM2.5?

 To answer these questions, the main difference between PM2.5 and PM10 is size.
-When discussing particulate matter, the number to the right of the ‘PM’ indicates the diameter of the particles.
-So, PM10 refers to particles smaller than 10 um, and PM2.5 refers to particles smaller than 2.5 um.
+When discussing particulate matter, the number to the right of the ‘PM’ indicates the aerodynamic diameter of the particles.
+So, PM10 refers to particles with an aerodynamic diameter smaller than 10 μm, and PM2.5 refers to particles with an aerodynamic diameter smaller than 2.5 μm.
 You may also hear PM10 called coarse dust and PM2.5 called fine dust.
 Here’s a handy size chart for your reference!

-PM10 and PM2.5 are both forms of particulate matter, but the size difference comes into play when discussing the health effects of particle pollution exposure.
+PM10 and PM2.5 are both forms of particulate matter, but the difference in aerodynamic diameters comes into play when discussing the health effects of particle pollution exposure.

 How Does Particulate Matter Impact Your Health?